Adriles/Adriles/README.md

 - 👋 Hi, I’m @Adriles
 - 👀 I’m interested in FPGA and firmware design.
 - 🌱 I’m currently learning how to promote myself in my career search.
-- 📫 How to reach me:
+- 📫 How to reach me: a.unkeles@gmail.com
-  Email: a.unkeles@gmail.com